 - Lack of appetite

-Vitamin D3 is an active ingredient found in various food items.
-Eggs, Fatty fishes, Fish liver oils and Buttermilk contain Vitamin D3 at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Vitamin D3 include Oxidative Stress, Hypoxia, MYC Signaling, Stem Cell Signaling and DNA Repair.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Vitamin D3 supplements contain many active ingredients including Vitamin D3 at different concentration levels.
+The molecular pathways which are regulated by Vitamin D3 include Hedgehog Signaling, Oxidative Stress, G-protein-coupled Receptor Signaling and Vitamin D Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Vitamin D3 individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Vitamin D3 for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Vitamin D3 use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Vitamin D3 over other nutritional supplements – do consider all these factors.

-1. Will Vitamin D3 Supplements benefit Cancer Patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Vitamin D3 Supplements benefit Primary Urachal adenocarcinoma patients undergoing Cisplatin treatment?

-Testicular Germ Cell Tumors is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, DNA Repair, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Urachal adenocarcinoma is characterized and driven by specific genetic mutations like NFE2L2, TP53 and GNAS leading to biochemical pathway changes in Oxidative Stress, Immune Checkpoints, Cell Cycle Checkpoints, Apoptosis, G-protein-coupled Receptor Signaling and Reproductive Hormone Signaling.
+A cancer treatment like Cisplatin works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Vitamin D3 should be avoided for Testicular Germ Cell Tumors along with treatment Ifosfamide.
-Vitamin D3 impacts pathways/processes like Oxidative Stress and DNA Repair which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Vitamin D3 supplements have CYP3A4 interactions with Ifosfamide treatment, and hence should be avoided by patients undergoing this treatment.
-(Pius S Fasinu et al, Front Oncol., 2019; Xuan Qin et al, Acta Pharm Sin B., 2019) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Vitamin D3 supplement should not be taken for Primary Urachal adenocarcinoma along with treatment Cisplatin.
+Vitamin D3 supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Vitamin D3 Supplements benefit Cancer Patients with Merkel Cell Carcinoma undergoing Thalidomide Treatment?
+2. Will Vitamin D3 Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Merkel Cell Carcinoma is characterized and driven by specific genetic mutations like TP53 and RB1 leading to biochemical pathway changes in Hypoxia, P53 Signaling, RAS-RAF Signaling, PI3K-AKT-MTOR Signaling and Cell Cycle.
-A cancer treatment like Thalidomide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in Hedgehog Signaling, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Vitamin D3 supplements should be considered for Merkel Cell Carcinoma along with treatment Thalidomide.
-Vitamin D3 supplement impacts pathways/processes like Hypoxia and P53 Signaling which either obstruct drivers of Merkel Cell Carcinoma and/or improve Thalidomide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Vitamin D3 supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Vitamin D3 supplement impacts pathways/processes like Hedgehog Signaling which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!